India, Pakistan Reach US-Backed Truce Though Clashes Go On

 Most Read from Bloomberg

-“After a long night of talks mediated by the United States, I am pleased to announce that India and Pakistan have agreed to a FULL AND IMMEDIATE CEASEFIRE,” US President Donald Trump posted on Truth Social on Saturday.
+“After a long night of talks mediated by the United States, I am pleased to announce that India and Pakistan have agreed to a FULL AND IMMEDIATE CEASEFIRE,” President Donald Trump posted on Truth Social on Saturday.
 The governments of both Asian nations will start negotiations on a broad set of issues at a neutral site, US Secretary of State Marco Rubio said on X.

 The Indian and Pakistani militaries had targeted each others’ bases, fueling fears of an all-out war.
-World powers including China, Saudi Arabia, and the Group of Seven nations had urged the countries to engage in dialog after dozens of civilians on either side of the border were killed in a series of tit-for-tat attacks.
+World powers including China, Saudi Arabia and the Group of Seven nations had urged the countries to engage in dialog after dozens of civilians on either side of the border were killed in a series of tit-for-tat attacks.

-In a briefing late Saturday, Indian foreign secretary Vikram Misri accused Pakistan of repeated ceasefire violations.
+In a briefing late Saturday, Indian Foreign Secretary Vikram Misri accused Pakistan of repeated ceasefire violations.
 He said the armed forces have been given instructions “to deal strongly with any instances of repetition of the violations along the international border, as well as the line of control.”

-“Pakistan remains committed to faithful implementation of the ceasefire between Pakistan and India,” Pakistan’s Ministry of Foreign Affairs said in a statement.
+“Pakistan remains committed to faithful implementation of the ceasefire between Pakistan and India,” the Ministry of Foreign Affairs said in a statement.
 “Notwithstanding the violations being committed by India in some areas, our forces are handling the situation with responsibility and restraint.”

 Tensions first erupted on April 22, when gunmen killed 26 civilians — mainly tourists — in India’s Jammu and Kashmir region.
 India called the attack an act of terrorism and accused Pakistan of involvement, allegations Islamabad has denied.